By Gleb Bryanski and Douglas Busvine

 He signed an order slashing the number of officials' cars allowed to use flashing blue lights - hated by drivers on Moscow's choked roads - and appointed a production worker at a tank factory as his representative to the Urals industrial belt.

-Putin's new Urals envoy, Igor Kholmanskikh, made waves when he volunteered in a video link-up with Putin to come to Moscow with "the boys" to chase election protesters off the streets.
+Putin's new Urals envoy, Igor Kholmanskikh, made waves when he offered in a video link-up with Putin in December to come to Moscow with "the boys" to chase protesters off the streets.

-Gref's bank is at the top of a list of state assets slated for privatization, but the sale of a 7.6 percent stake planned for last September has been repeatedly delayed.
+Gref's bank is at the top of a list of state assets slated for privatisation, but the sale of a 7.6 percent stake planned for last September has been repeatedly delayed.

 First Deputy Prime Minister Igor Shuvalov recently slapped a veto on a near-term sale due to poor market conditions, that have since deteriorated further, reducing the value of the stake to $4.3 billion.